-20 Top Leg Exercises For Women: Home & Gym
+20 Best Leg Workouts For Women: Home & Gym

-An effective workout program targets all areas of the body, ensuring you work all of your muscles!
-When you train your legs, you want to include exercises that strengthen the glutes, hamstrings, calves and quadriceps.
+Your legs are made up of some of your largest muscles — they — quite literally! — support you during most activities you do each day.
+When you train your legs, you should aim to include exercises that strengthen the glutes, hamstrings, calves and quadriceps.

 - Why do leg exercises?